larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 >- <u>Weapon Boost</u>:  +1 Weapon Damage until Rest, can stack with itself only to +2. *Requires a Weapon Skill.
 Does not stack or double with any other effects or sources.*

 #### Gambling
 >This skill allows the character to benefit from playing games of chance.
-Games of chance include most gambling games such as Dragon Poker, Varos Hold Em, Black Jack, Roulette, Liar’s Dice, etc. Wagers in the games must be of some kind of valuable currency.
+Games of chance include most gambling games such as Dragon Poker, Varos Hold Em, Black Jack, Roulette, Liar's Dice, etc. Wagers in the games must be of some kind of valuable currency.

 >Gambling speeds the recovery time of Rest.
-For each 5 minutes that a gambler plays, the gambler’s base Rest time of 2 hours is reduced by 15 minutes.
+For each 5 minutes that a gambler plays, the gambler's base Rest time of 2 hours is reduced by 15 minutes.
 At 30 minutes of play, the gambler's remaining Rest time is reduced to 30 minutes.
 Rest time may never be lowered to less than 30 minutes.

 >Gambling requires concentration.
 If the game stops for longer than 1 minute or the gambler suffers an attack, the game is stopped with no benefit for that 5 minute block of time.